MohamedHesham45/nextApp/README.md

 ## Admin Page

 The admin page is protected by a passcode.
 The passcode is "972024".
 If the passcode is correct, the user will be redirected to the admin page.
-If the passcode is incorrect, the user will be redirected to the home page.
+If the passcode is incorrect, the user will be redirected to the home page.lfbfb